zjykzj/zjykzj/profile.md

 # About ME

 I am a computer vision development engineer.
-I am currently working with an AI startup company to develop recognition algorithms for fruits and vegetables.

 At present,  I focus on the development and optimization of object recognition algorithms, including object classification (coarse-grained and fine-grained), network pruning and knowledge transfer.

 ## Learning